 Each campus determines the fee payment plan or plans under which it will participate in the exchange programs.
 All NSE participants must pay room and board charges to the host campus.
-Any cash-based scholarship can be applied to either Plan A or Plan B (eg UA Scholars award).
+Most UA scholarships can be applied to either Home payment or Host payment (eg UA Scholars award or APS, among others).

 Note about deadlines:

 For example, if you wanted to apply for exchange for the Spring 2021 semester, the priority deadline is March 1, 2020.

 It is still possible to participate in NSE after the priority deadline, but after this date, some universities are no longer available, and some are only available on the host payment plan.
 The later in the year that you submit your application, the less options that are available to you, as many schools are available on a first-come first-serve basis.
 The deadlines below are for UAF; depending on the school, the deadline may be much earlier than UAF's, so please contact us right away if you are considering NSE after the priority deadline!!

 Final deadline for fall and academic year: April 15

 Final deadline for spring: October 1